 In India, driving is an experience that will have your eyes bugging out of your head.
 There don't seem to be any rules except for "Don't crash!"
 The traffic lines are just for decoration.
 Honking is a way of letting everyone know you're next to them because people do not use side or rear view mirrors.
-Signaling is non existent.
-No need to stop when you want to merge into traffic, you just melt in with traffic and if your in a real hurry just drive on the wrong side of the road, if you honk, people will move out of your way.
-Oh and make sure to go around all the cows, buffalo, dogs, camels, goats and pedestrians wandering aimlessly in the streets.
+Signaling is nonexistent.
+No need to stop when you want to merge into traffic, you just melt in with traffic and if you're in a real hurry just drive on the wrong side of the road, if you honk, people will move out of your way.
+Oh and make sure to go around all the cows, buffalo, dogs, camels, goats, and pedestrians wandering aimlessly in the streets.
 It all seems to work somehow.

 I won't mention the bathroom situation.
-Well.... let me just say that if a train is crossing over a bridge, nobody will dare be under the bridge at the time of crossing for fear of being "rained" upon.
+Well... let me just say that if a train is crossing over a bridge, nobody will dare be under the bridge at the time of crossing for fear of being "rained" upon.

-There are very few tigers left in the wild and viewing one is very fortunate event.
+There are very few tigers left in the wild and viewing one is a very fortunate event.
 We did get to see one briefly but when we did it was with dozens of other jeeps and several of what I like to call super jeeps.
 Giant jeeps that hold 25 people.
 Once a tiger was spotted absolute craziness started.
 Our guides started yelling and screaming.
 Drivers we driving recklessly, positioning for a better spot on a narrow dirt road.
 Super jeeps were backing up into the backs of our tiny jeep without a clue they were hitting us.
 Tourists were standing up in the jeeps trying to get a better viewing.
 It was all super disappointing and upsetting.
 These were supposed to be professional guides and trackers.
 Not even a little.

 On a brighter note, we stayed at the beautiful Khem Villas.
-A three night oasis surrounded by nature and the sounds of birds.
+A three-night oasis surrounded by nature and the sounds of birds.

 I loved how our guide yelled at dozens of tourists to "Get out of the way!!!!" so that we could get this shot of the beautiful peacock door.

-Unfortunately we were not allowed to take pictures inside the slums but the images are now permanent in our minds.
+Unfortunately, we were not allowed to take pictures inside the slums but the images are now permanent in our minds.